 Answer: No, contact between coaches, assistant coaches and sponsors with enrolled or pre-enrolled students for the purpose of coaching, teaching, training, or instructing is prohibited. - 4.
 Can a student participate without the member school coach at member school facilities in an athletic activity during the Summertime Dead Period?
 Answer: No, school athletic facilities may not be used by enrolled or pre-enrolled students during the dead period in connection with any athletic activity governed by the OSSAA. - 5.
 Can a member school coach use member school facilities to train, coach or instruct secondary-level students during the Dead Period?

-Answer: No, the policy prohibits the use of member school facilities during the Dead Period for the purpose of coaching, teaching, training, or instructing.
-Field maintenance is not prohibited by the policy.

-6. Does the Summertime Dead Period Policy prohibit participation in a National level tournament during the dead period?

-Answer: No, the coach and any enrolled or pre-enrolled students who have qualified earlier in the summer for a national level tournament may participate in that tournament.
+Answer: No, the policy prohibits the use of member school facilities during the Dead Period for - Answer: No, the policy prohibits the use of member school facilities during the Dead Period for the purpose of coaching, teaching, training, or instructing.
+Field maintenance is not prohibited by the policy. - 6.
+Does the Summertime Dead Period Policy prohibit participation in a National level tournament during the dead period? - Answer: No, the coach and any enrolled or pre-enrolled students who have qualified earlier in the summer for a national level tournament may participate in that tournament.